 I Believe In

 Representation.
 In Chinese-Australian children and youth seeing themselves on the covers of my books and the transformative power of sharing experiences.
-My works will always provide mirrors in which to reflect this, and also windows and doors into my lived experiences, accessible to everyone.
-Welcome to my house.
-Welcome home.
+I’m proud to be a board member for The ASLA DANZ Children’s Book Awards.

 'Endearing, raw, and highlights the realities of change in an intimate way.'
 Better Reading